 View this post on Instagram

-“We’re going to see more homegrown restaurants being curated by homegrown talent!”
-Mikel Zaguirre, restaurant consultant, chef, and partner of Locavore Kitchen & Drinks and Fyre
+“We’re going to see more homegrown restaurants being curated by homegrown talent!” says Mikel Zaguirre, restaurant consultant, chef, and partner of Locavore Kitchen & Drinks.

 “I am envisioning a more creative year where chefs could excite more taste buds and food enthusiasts out there.
 Creating desserts should be as fun and exciting as it is to consumers.
-Bringing local ingredients to desserts will also help showcase the Philippines as a whole and create that ‘wow factor’ that the Philippines has been more than capable to offer,” Marvin Bagube, pastry chef and chocolatier
+Bringing local ingredients to desserts will also help showcase the Philippines as a whole and create that ‘wow factor’ that the Philippines has been more than capable to offer,” explains pastry chef and chocolatier Marvin Bagube.

 “I would love to see more regional cuisine represented in Manila.
-I think we need more regional cuisine because it’s a way of understanding the culture as well.
-It doesn’t have to be be a chain restaurant; authentic is the key.”
-Decker Gokioco, food and restaurant consultant and executive chef of F1 Hotel Manila
+I think we need more regional cuisine because it’s a way of understanding culture as well.
+It doesn’t have to be be a chain restaurant; authentic is key,” says Decker Gokioco, food and restaurant consultant and executive chef of F1 Hotel Manila